ark-brighthustle/flutter_zoom_sdk/README.md

       appSecret: "appSecret", // Replace with with key got from the Zoom Marketplace );
     this.meetingOptions = new ZoomMeetingOptions(
-        userId: '<zoom_user_id>', // Replace with the user email or Zoom user ID
+        userId: 'username', // Replace with the user email or Zoom user ID
+        meetingPassword: 'password', // Replace with the user password for your Zoom ID
         displayName: 'Example display Name',
         meetingId: meetingId,
-        zoomAccessToken: "<zak_token>", // Replace with the token obtained from the Zoom API
-        zoomToken: "<zoom_token>", // Replace with the token obtained from the Zoom API
         disableDialIn: "true",
         disableDrive: "true",
         disableInvite: "true",